-- (1) Regulations in terms of section two hundred and thirty-five may provide for- - (a) the suspension of any of the duties appearing in the customs tariff, the excise tariff or the surtax tariff; - (b) the granting of a drawback, rebate, remission or refund of duty. - (2) Any suspension, rebate, remission or refund referred to in subsection (1) may be made or granted with retrospective effect if it is deemed expedient so to do. - (3) The Commissioner may in his discretion- - (a) remit duty on any single consignment of goods where the free on board value of the consignment does not exceed a prescribed amount; - (b) under such conditions as he may specify, remit all or part of the duty due on goods temporarily imported in terms of section one hundred and twenty-four which have been seriously damaged by accident or circumstances beyond the control of the importer. - (4) Regulations referred to in subsection (1) may provide that any suspension, drawback, rebate, remission or refund of duty shall be subject to such condition, restriction or other requirement referred to therein as may be approved by the Minister and additionally, or alternatively, the Commissioner.
+- (1) Regulations in terms of section two hundred and thirty-five may provide for- - (a) the suspension of any of the duties appearing in the customs tariff, the excise tariff or the surtax tariff; - (b) the granting of a drawback, rebate, remission or refund of duty. - (2) Any suspension, rebate, remission or refund referred to in subsection (1) may be made or granted with retrospective effect if it is deemed expedient so to do. - (3) The Commissioner may in his discretion- - (a) remit duty on any single consignment of goods where the free on board value of the consignment does not exceed ten United States dollars; - [paragraph (a) substituted by section 16 of Act 7 of 2019] - (b) under such conditions as he may specify, remit all or part of the duty due on goods temporarily imported in terms of section one hundred and twenty-four which have been seriously damaged by accident or circumstances beyond the control of the importer. - (4) Regulations referred to in subsection (1) may provide that any suspension, drawback, rebate, remission or refund of duty shall be subject to such condition, restriction or other requirement referred to therein as may be approved by the Minister and additionally, or alternatively, the Commissioner.